mattss/emacs.d/README.rst

 ============================

 This Emacs_ setup assumes Emacs 24 or higher.

-Requires Cask_  be installed.
+Cask_  is used for installation and continuous configuration.

-Cask can also be installed via your systems' normal package management tools (e.g homebrew, apt).
+Cask_ can be installed via your systems' normal package management tool.

 1. Installation